steventheworker/applescripts/README.md

 The cmd-m, cmd-w, & cmd-shift-w scripts minimize/close tabs or windows WITHOUT cycling (just like on Windows™️).

-Note: if an app doesn't work, remap on BTT cmd-w/cmd-shift-w to send a keyboard shortcut w/ "prevent recursive triggers" checked (for default behavior).
+Note: if an app isn't closing, remap cmd+w/cmd+shift+w (for that specific app) on BTT to itself w/ "prevent recursive triggers" checked (for default behavior).
 And please raise an issue here.
+Cheers 🍺

 &nbsp;